120-cell: Chords

 The first thing to notice about this table is that it has eight columns, not six; in addition to the six regular convex 4-polytopes, two irregular 4-polytopes occur naturally in the sequence of nested 4-polytopes: the 96-point snub 24-cell and the 480-point diminished 120-cell.

 The second thing to notice is that each numbered row (each chord) is marked with a triangle △, square ☐, phi symbol 𝜙 or pentagram ✩.
-The 15 chords form polygons of four kinds: great squares ☐ characteristic of the 16-cell, great hexagons and great triangles △ characteristic of the 24-cell, great decagons and great pentagons 𝜙 characteristic of the 600-cell, and skew pentagrams ✩ characteristic of the 5-cell which are Petrie polygons that circle through a set of central planes and form face polygons but not great polygons.
+The 15 chords form polygons of four kinds: great squares ☐ characteristic of the 16-cell, great hexagons and great triangles △ characteristic of the 24-cell, great decagons and great pentagons 𝜙 characteristic of the 600-cell, and skew pentagrams ✩ characteristic of the 5-cell which circle through a set of central planes and form face polygons but not great polygons.
 (Note: The √2 edges and 4𝝅 characteristic rotations of the 16-cell lie in the great square ☐ central planes; rotations of this type are an expression of the symmetry group $B_4$.
 The √1 edges, √3 chords and 4𝝅 characteristic rotations of the 24-cell lie in the great triangle (great hexagon) △ central planes; rotations of this type are an expression of the $F_4$ symmetry group.
 The edges and 5𝝅 characteristic rotations of the 600-cell lie in the great pentagon (great decagon) 𝜙 central planes; these chords are functions of √5, and rotations of this type are an expression of the symmetry group $H_4$.
 The polygons and characteristic rotations of the regular 5-cell do not lie in a single central plane; they describe a skew pentagram ✩ or larger skew polygram and only form face polygons, not central polygons; rotations of this type are expressions of the $A_4$ symmetry group.)